2009-Nissan-Cube/About-This-Hack/README.md

 # About-This-Hack
 A simple application to view your exact hardware on macOS.
 Similar to About This Mac, but with more features, including AMD Processor Support, display resolution, and more!
-Works on both Hackintoshes *and* real Macs! <br>
+It retains the old "About This Mac" design language and is supported on both Hackintoshes and real Macs.<br>

 <img width="692" alt="M1 iMac Monterey" src="https://user-images.githubusercontent.com/71262643/175041661-246d1602-7e26-4631-ab9c-a37c785c87db.png">